 "Executive" shall mean "The Executive Committee of the Auckland University Students' Association (Incorporated)".

-"Female Member" shall mean "A Member of the Association who identifies as female".
+" Woman Member" shall mean "A Member of the Association who identifies as a woman".

 "Financial Year" shall mean "The twelve calendar months from and including the first day of January up to and including the thirty-first day of December in each year".